troymjose/test_rest_api/README.md

 - __execution_order__
     - Mandatory: False
     - Data Type: str
     - Expected: Custom text for ordering.
-This will work only when is_async = False
+This will work only when is_async = False.
+Execution order '14' will run before '2' even though the number 2 is less than 14.
+This is because execution_order uses alphabetic string ordering & not number ordering
     - Default: 'zzzzz'

 <h4 id="3-my-first-logger">3.
 My first logger</h4>